ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

         Who says print is dead?

         When you sit down with customers or talk to people at trade shows, you've got to leave something behind.
 Something to touch.
-To read.
-To experience.
-Something *memorable*.
+Something to read.
+Something to experience.

         With high-quality print materials, your products pop off the page.
 Your story is sensational.
-Your brand?
+Your business?
 It's unbeatable!

         With well-written (and beautifully designed) print collateral, you can attract, captivate, and activate your audience.